wp-plugins/cielo-woocommerce/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =
+* Fixed an incorrect hook, all users must upgrade.
 = 2.0 =
 * Updated to WooCommerce 2.0, all 2.x users must upgrade.
 = 1.0 =